 IAPT stands for improving access to psychological therapies.
-We offer talking therapies for people over 18 who have a GP in the London Borough of Hounslow.
+We offer talking therapies for people over 18 who live or have a GP in the London Borough of Hounslow.

 We help you with common problems like stress, anxiety and depression.
 It could be that you’re feeling low, having trouble sleeping, or feeling frightened.
 These are all things that we can help with.

 Hounslow IAPT offers Cognitive Behavioural Therapy (CBT) but also works in partnership with a counselling service.

 Cognitive behavioural therapy is an evidence-based therapy.
 This means there's proof it is likely to make you feel better.
 The sessions are structured and the course is brief, usually about 8 weeks to 12 weeks.

 You can access therapy in different ways.
 It can be face-to-face, in groups, over the phone, using video chat on your mobile, tablet or

 You can ask for a referral from your GP or any other health or social care professional.
 They will fill in a form explaining how you are feeling.

 You can also refer yourself to us online.

 If your health or social care professional suggested you self-refer, please go-ahead and fill in the form.